-The first stop was Daulatabad Fort, which was very different to the forts that I had seen so far.
+The first stop was Daulatabad Fort, which was very different to the others forts in India that I had seen so far.

 This one was carved out of the mountain itself.
 Surrounded by seven walls, with no aligned gates, there was also a moat which was filled with water and crocodiles (sadly absent nowadays!), and a labyrinth before reaching the palace.
+Daulatabad Fort is probably one of the best designed forts I have ever see.
 We then visited a Shiva Lingam temple, where a phallus had allegedly grown out of the ground by itself.

 The Ellora caves were outstanding, and in my opinion, far better than the Ajanta caves.
 The temples, again carved out of the mountain, had very detailed sculptures, and were of Hindu, Buddhist and Jain origin.